 Brief Mission Homecoming Report

 After 23 months in the mission field, we returned home on April 2nd, 2019!
 We then begin our “pilgrimage” to revisit our wonderful but dispersed family.
 It has been so very exciting!!!
-Kathy (Sister Edgar) and I are still having the time of our lives traveling, visiting and reconnecting with our children and grandchildren.
+Kathy (Sister Edgar) and I had the time of our lives traveling, visiting and reconnecting with our children and grandchildren.
 We had an emotional reunion when we came down the escalator at the Salt Lake Airport to a joyful band of sign-carrying and waving loved ones.
 It took a few days to settle down after that.
 Initially, we stayed in North Salt Lake with our daughter Melissa and her family, then we began the pilgrimage.
 We traveled to Southern Utah and Nevada to be with Marie and her family and then to Las Vegas to visit Brittany, Brian and their families (and my sister Karen).
 We drove a rental car from Las Vegas to Los Angeles and picked up our family car at the port.
 We then traveled to San Clemente (California) to visit our son Sam and his family.
 Following that visit, we traveled to Pinetop (Arizona) to visit Heather and family (and pick up our dog Missy).
 Then, we drove back to Utah to look for work and check out the housing market.
-At the same time, Kathy flew off to Cape Cod (Massachusetts) to spend a couple of weeks with her parents while I remain in Utah (with Missy) “…taking care of business!”
-This time has been an emotional and joyful period for us, but it’s also been very stressful.
-We miss our friends and life in Hawaii; we miss the honor of wearing our missionary name tags; our daily routines have changed; we’re suffering a little from jetlag; and; we have much to do to reconnect with reality.
-But, it is so wonderful to have family and friends and to be loved.
+At about that time, Kathy flew off to Cape Cod (Massachusetts) to spend a couple of weeks with her parents while I remain in Utah (with Missy) “…taking care of business!”
+This time period was an emotional and joyful time for us, but it was also a little stressful.
+We miss our friends and life in Hawaii; we miss the honor of wearing our missionary name tags; our daily routines have changed; we suffered a little from jetlag; and; we have much to do to reconnect with reality.
+But it is so wonderful to have family and friends and to be loved.
 We have much to be thankful for, and we have Hope in the future!
 We love the Lord, we love our family and friends, and the Gospel is True.
 Hurrah for Israel.
 We are so very blessed.